jnicolow/FogVision/README.md

 conda activate coastvision
 ```

-After successfully creating the environment run through `example_notebook.ipynb` using the `coastvision` environment.
+After successfully creating the environment, run through `example_notebook.ipynb` using the `fogvision` environment.
 This notebook provides code and an explanation of the following steps.
-Given an area of interest and a timeframe of interest, you can download imagery and extract shorelines from your own site all from this notebook.

-## 2. PlanetScope API<a name="api"></a>
-<a href='https://developers.planet.com/docs/data/planetscope/'>PlanetScope</a> is a satellite constellation operated by <a href='https://www.planet.com/'>Planet Labs Inc.</a> The PlanetScope constellation is made up of roughly 130 satellites, capable of imaging the entire land surface of earth with daily revisit times and 3 meter spatial resolution.
-The imagery has four bands red, green, blue, and near-infrared.

-Given an API key, an area of interest polygon, and a timeframe, applicable imagery will be downloaded from Planet.
-See section 1 "Download PlanetScope Imager" in `example_notebook.ipynb` for more info.